flatironinstitute/ccn-software-sfn-2025/README.md

 To build the site locally, clone this repo and install it in a fresh python 3.12 environment (`pip install -e .`).
 Then run `make -C docs html O="-T"` and open `docs/build/html/index.html` in your browser.

+When building the docs, you can use the `RUN_NB` environment variable to limit the notebooks that are executed.
+To do so, set it to a comma separated list of strings: any notebooks whose name is a substring of one of the strings will run.
+For example, `RUN_NB=current,head` will run `day1/head_direction.md`, `day2/head_direction.md` and `day2/current_injection.md`.

 ## Group projects

 In this workshop, we are experimenting with group projects.
 We will have participants break up into groups of 4 or 5, each joined by an instructor or TA, and work through a notebook using `pynapple` and `nemos` to analyze a real neuroscience dataset.